DrejcPesjak/arxiv-news/README.md

 Fetch daily cs.AI arXiv papers, filter for LLM/mechanistic interpretability via local Ollama, and rank results using tournament-style selection.

+## How it Works
+The tool provides a complete research paper discovery pipeline:

+1. **Complete date range coverage**: Fetches all papers within the specified date window (not just the newest N)
+2. **Client-side sorting**: Downloads a large batch, then sorts by publication date and applies limits
+3. **Flexible limiting**: Use `--no-limit` to get all papers from the date range, or `--limit N` for the newest N papers
+4. **Keyword pre-filtering**: Fast pre-filter reduces unnecessary LLM calls
+5. **LLM filtering**: Uses local Ollama models to identify relevant interpretability papers
+6. **Tournament ranking**: Automatically ranks filtered papers in batches to select the most important ones

+This ensures you get the complete picture of recent research activity, filtered and ranked by relevance.

 ## Prerequisites
 - Python 3.10+
 - [Ollama](https://ollama.com/) installed and running (`ollama serve`)